pmean/build-website/text/05/MultipleComparisons-05.md

 being a dead end.
 This is not a trivial cost, but your perspective here is quite different than testing a new drug, for example.
 There, a false positive means allowing an ineffective drug onto the market.

+You can find an [earlier version](http://www.pmean.com/05/MultipleComparisons.html) of this page on my [original website](http://www.pmean.com/original_site.html).